 Go even farther in securing your place with a lock that assures high security.
 These locks employ mechanisms that completely block and render nearly useless most typical lock pick attempts.
 An attacker with anything less than extreme skill would be unable to break into a high security lock in less than half an hour.
 Even a skilled attacker would need specialized tools and techniques to compromise a heavy duty, high security lock.

-High security locks provide you with protection and peace of mind knowing you have the utmost level of security in place.
-These locks add an increased resistance to compromising or break-in attempts.
+High-security locks provide you with protection and peace of mind knowing you have the utmost level of security in place.
+These locks add increased resistance to compromising or break-in attempts.

-One thing to know about high security locks is that many vendors may market their locks touting that they are high security, but only those that are given an appropriate security are truly considered to be high security locks.
+One thing to know about high security locks is that many vendors may market their locks touting that they are high security, but only those that are given appropriate security are truly considered to be high security locks.
 The locks with the security rating have been tested to withstand long periods of analysis and have specific design characteristics that improve their ability to resist forced entry or tampering attempts.
-The most important goal is not to necessarily be tamper proof, but to make it difficult, expensive, and time consuming to try to pick or break these locks.
+The most important goal is not to necessarily be tamper-proof, but to make it difficult, expensive, and time-consuming to try to pick or break these locks.